Unix FAQ (for OS X)

 And if you are looking for a command to do something that isn't mentioned here, note that 'man -k some_subject' will show a list of man pages where "some_subject" is mentioned.
 That might help you find a command to do what you want.
 Another method of finding useful commands is to look at the "See also" section of related commands.

-The 'whatis' command will give you a quick summary of what a given command is for.
+The 'whatis' command will give you a quick summary of what a given

-See this MacOSXHints article for a way to get a list of all commands in your execution PATH, with a summary of what each command does.
+for a way to get a list of all commands in your execution PATH,

 File and folder management